 Internships at DHPA

-The Indiana Division of Historic Preservation & Archaeology is now on Facebook.
-Please like our page and check back frequently for information on upcoming events, trivia, and helpful hints.
-If you have suggestions for topics or questions for future discussion let us know at DHPAConnect@dnr.IN.gov.
+The Division of Historic Preservation and Archaeology is now on Facebook!
+Follow us at www.facebook.com/INdhpa to find out about upcoming events, participate in trivia, find out about things to see and do throughout the state, and learn interesting facts about preservation in Indiana.
+If you have suggestions for topics or questions for future discussions let us know at dhpaconnect@dnr.IN.gov.